Research

 Each trial differs, but participation generally involves regular visits to the trial site, scans, lab work, and questionnaires.
 Some trials also include a wearable device or home-monitoring component to track activity and strength.

-For a deeper, plain-language overview, you can also watch our Introduction to Clinical Trials for Cachexia video on the Patient Resources page.
+For a deeper overview, you can also watch our Introduction to Clinical Trials for Cachexia video on the Patient Resources page.

 Trial site locations